 In 1928, what was then known as Northleach Parish Council purchased land from Lord Sherborne and received an additional parcel of land as a gift to create a public recreation space.
 Ten years later, in 1939, Mr W J Castle gave another parcel of land for the same purpose and the whole was vested in the King George’s Fields Foundation.
 Thus in 1940 Northleach King George V Playing Field was born.

 Since then the ground has been drained and the playing field surface developed.
-We now have an adult and junior’s football pitches, a cricket square and store, two tennis courts, a tennis club hut, a children’s play area, a car park and a Pavilion.
+We now have an adult and junior’s football pitches, a cricket square and store, two tennis courts, a tennis club hut, a Pavilion and a car park.

 Early in 2010, the bar area was leased to a local company, Northleach Club Ltd, to provide a bar facility and income towards maintainance of the Pavilion building.

 A Management Group was formed a few months later to take over the day-to-day running of the building.
-This Group is made up of two Trustees, representatives from all of the sports clubs and the leaseholder of the bar area.
+This Group is made up of two Trustees, representatives from the sports clubs and the leaseholder of the bar area.
+This group was disbanded in January 2020.

 For further information about the Trust contact: